directus/directus/docs/cloud/glossary.md

 :::

-Note that this means the monthly prices given for Active Nodes, _$25/month for General Purpose and $50/month for Performance Tier_, are actually estimates based on the cost per hour times the average length of a month (730 hours).
+Note that this means the monthly prices given for Active Nodes, _$25/month for General Purpose and $50/month for Performance tier_, are actually estimates based on the cost per hour times the average length of a month (730 hours).
-So, the pricing shown for one Active, General Purpose Node is `$0.03424657534 x 730hrs = $25`, however the actual bill will vary slightly month-to-month.
+So, the pricing shown for one Active, General Purpose Node is `$0.03424657534 x 730hrs = $25`, however the actual bill will vary slightly each month.

 Furthermore, a Standard Project's Nodes can be reconfigured at any time.
-You can upgrade or downgrade Node Types, add Nodes, remove Nodes or destroy your Project as you please.
+You can upgrade and downgrade Node Types, add and remove Nodes, or destroy your Project as you please.
 In the end, _you simply pay for the actual Node-hours used by your Project_.

 The following four examples demonstrate this billing system:

 **Hourly Pricing**\
-A Project is configured to use General Purpose Nodes, with 1 Active Node and 0 Standby Nodes.
-The Project runs for 3 days 3.5 hours (75.5 hours total, rounds to 76 hours) and is then destroyed, costing `1 Node x $0.03424657534/hour x 76 hours = $2.60`.
+A Project is configured to use General Purpose Nodes, with one Active Node and zero Standby Nodes.
+The Project runs for 3 days and 3.5 hours (75.5 hours total, rounds to 76 hours) and is then destroyed, costing `1 Node x $0.03424657534/hour x 76 hours = $2.60`.

-The bill will be `$2.60` plus Tax/VAT, charged at the moment of Project destruction.
+The bill will be `$2.60` plus Tax/VAT, charged at Project destruction.

 **Active Nodes**\
-A Project is configured to use Performance Tier Nodes, with 2 Active Nodes and 0 Standby Nodes.
+A Project is configured to use Performance Tier Nodes, with two Active Nodes and zero Standby Nodes.
 The Project runs the full month (730 hours).
-Charges will run `2 Nodes x $0.06849315068/hour x 730 hours = $100`.
+For this billing cycle, the two Active Nodes will cost `2 Nodes x $0.06849315068/hour x 730 hours = $100`.

 The monthly bill will be `$100` plus Tax/VAT.

 **Overages on Standby Nodes**\
-A Project is configured to use General Purpose Nodes, with 3 Active Nodes and 2 Standby Nodes.
+A Project is configured to use General Purpose Nodes, with three Active Nodes and two Standby Nodes.
 The Project runs the full month (730 hours).
-There are 2 traffic spikes.
-The first spike is smaller and only activates 1 Standby Node for 6.5 hours.
-The second spike is larger and activates the first Node from 4pm to 12am (8 hours), and the second Node from 6pm to 11pm (5 hours), for a total of `8 + 5 = 13` hours.
+There are two traffic spikes.
+The first spike is smaller and only activates one Standby Node for 6.5 hours.
+The second spike is larger and activates the first Node from 4pm to 12am (eight hours), and the second Node from 6pm to 11pm (five hours), for a total of `8 + 5 = 13` hours.
 Between both spikes, Standby Nodes run for a total of 19.5 hours (rounds to 20 hrs).
-The Active Nodes will cost `3 Nodes x $0.03424657534/hour x 730 hours = $75.00` and Standby Node overages will total `20 Node-hours x $0.03424657534/hour = $0.68`.
+Active Nodes will cost `3 Nodes x $0.03424657534/hour x 730 hours = $75.00` plus Standby Node overages `20 Node-hours x $0.03424657534/hour = $0.68`.

 The monthly bill will be `$75.68` plus VAT/Tax.

 **Pro-rated Changes**\
-A Project begins the billing cycle configured to use General Purpose Nodes, 1 Active and 0 Standby.
-A massive traffic spike is expected from marketing activities this month and 200 hours into the month, the Project is reconfigured to use 2 Performance
-Tier Nodes and 5 Standby Nodes.
+A Project begins the billing cycle configured to use General Purpose Nodes, one Active and zero Standby.
+A massive traffic spike is expected from marketing activities this month and 200 hours into the month, the Project is reconfigured.
+The Node Type is now Performance Tier, and uses two Active Nodes and five Standby Nodes.
 In the end, the marketing event was a failure, traffic was just slightly above average.
-The 5 Standby Nodes were not needed and never activated.
-The portion of the bill before reconfiguration will be `(1 General Purpose Node x $0.03424657534/hour x 200hrs) = $6.85` and then adding in reconfigured costs `(2 Performance Nodes x $0.06849315068/hour x 530 hours) = 72.60`.
+The five Standby Nodes were not needed and never activated.
+The first 200 hours cost `(1 General Purpose Node x $0.03424657534/hour x 200hrs) = $6.85`.
+The other 530 hours cost `(2 Performance Nodes x $0.06849315068/hour x 530 hours) = 72.60`.

 The monthly bill will be `$79.45` plus VAT/Tax.

 ### Optimize Node Configuration

 As stated in the beginning of this section and as shown by the examples above, _you are never locked-in to a specific Node configuration_.
-As needs change on a Project, you are free to reconfigure capacity and scale up or down as needed _at the click of a button_.
+As needs change on a Project, you are free to reconfigure Node Type as well as the number of Active and Standby Nodes as needed.
 However, you may need to monitor overall system traffic to make informed decisions on Node configuration.
-The [Project Monitor Page](/cloud/projects/#monitor-a-project) provides performance analytics, which can be used to help decide optimal Node configuration.
+The [Project Monitor Page](/cloud/projects/#monitor-a-project) provides performance analytics, which can be used to help identify and decide on optimal Node configuration for your Project.

-:::tip Standby Nodes
+:::warning Standby Nodes

 For production-ready Projects of any kind, it is probably a good idea to have one or more Standby Nodes.
 These do not activate and you do not pay until they are needed.
 Alternatively, as with any web app or site, if you do not have the